What Is a Serious Injury?

 - significant limitation of use of a body function or system

 - or a non-permanent injury preventing you from performing your daily activities for not less than 90 days within the 180 days immediately following your accident

 Some serious injuries may be simple to determine, but others require a doctor’s expert medical opinion.
 Diagnostic tests and documentation of your progress during treatment can help a doctor determine whether or not your injury is considered a serious injury under New York law.

 How a Lawyer Can Help

 Insurance company medical professionals may try to dispute the severity of your injuries, which can affect your ability to collect compensation.
-At William Mattar Law Offices, our knowledgeable auto accident lawyers work hard to understand the nature of your claim, so we can help fight to protect your rights.
+At William Mattar Law Offices, our knowledgeable accident injury lawyers work hard to understand the nature of your claim, so we can help fight to protect your rights.